Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/assigning_a_material.rst

 Assigning a Material
 ********************

-Materials available in the currently-open blend-file can be investigated by clicking on the Materials icon |material-icon| in the Properties editor Header.
+Materials available in the currently open blend-file can be investigated by clicking on the Materials icon |material-icon| in the Properties editor Header.
 In this section we look at how to assign or remove a material to/from the Active Object in Blender, either by: